santacml/pilim/README.md

 Here are the things we are planning to add to the repo, in order of priority:

-High priority:
-- Double-check command rerun for accuracy / upload saved .pkl version of each best model
+- double-check command rerun for accuracy / upload saved .pkl version of each best model
 - double-check pilimit_lib tests still work after refactor

-Low priority items / known issues:
 - review all docmentation and add details where appropriate (esp functional.py)
 - Create pip package for pilimit_lib
 - Colab notebook for easy reproducibility